TatianaTylosky/launch-your-first-website/guide.md

 ##Footer

-In our (example site)[http://tatianatylosky.github.io/personal-website-example/], notice that the footer is text-aligned center just like the header.
+In our [example site](http://tatianatylosky.github.io/personal-website-example/), notice that the footer is text-aligned center just like the header.
 You also see that there are three links to social media accounts centered on one line.

 Steps: